 We Americans promote a culture of violence: video games - kids learn to kill to succeed and be somebody, tv cop shows, action movies, 24 hour news, laser tag.

 The USA is a very religious country - religion teaches exclusivity - those who don't believe as you do are sinners and will suffer for all eternity in hell.
 Some religions teach bigotry against entire groups of people.
 Many of us use prayer instead of doing something (and we pray to the same god who chose not to intervene in shootings and just watches as his children are brutally murdered.)
 Orlando shooter's father told NBC News, "This has nothing to do with religion."
 He says his son became angry after seeing 2 men kissing a few months ago in Miami, and he speculates that could have triggered his decision to kill.
 And why would he become angry after seeing 2 men kissing?
 Religion.

 The USA has an increasing large and vocal uneducated populace of non-thinkers.
 Easily manipulated through propaganda lies and repetition.
 FoxNews and religion use that to control.
-Many of these people have an attitude of superiority, arrogance, and exceptionalism (USA is the greatest country in the world - it's not but a lot of ignorant people believe that it is.)
+Many of these people have an attitude of superiority, arrogance, and exceptionalism (the USA is the greatest country in the world - it's certainly not but a lot of ignorant people believe that it is.)

 Very few Americans are truly innocent of contributing to the gun and violence culture that is America.
-And there will be many more deaths and heartache - it's our American culture.
+And there will be many more deaths and heartache - it's an integral part of our American culture.

 Good example of bad text copy on a sign